chrisquince/STRONG/README.md

 We will also need a version of the COG database installed.
-We make this available for download and again we recommend placing it in a directory ~/Database but it could be placed anywhere:
+We make this available for download and it can be placed anywhere.
+Here we point the DB_PATH variable to its location which should be chosen appropriately:

 ```
-mkdir Database
+export DB_PATH=/path/to_my/database
+cd $DB_PATH
 wget https://strongtest.s3.climb.ac.uk/rpsblast_cog_db.tar.gz
 tar -xvzf rpsblast_cog_db.tar.gz
 ```